Ford Aims to Cut Global Workforce Roughly 10% -- Update

-Ford Motor Co. is planning substantial cuts to its global workforce amid Chief Executive Officer Mark Fields drive to boost profits and address the auto maker's sliding stock price, according to people briefed on the plan.
+Ford Motor Co. aims to cut about 10% of its global workforce amid Chief Executive Officer Mark Fields's drive to boost profits and the auto maker's sliding stock price, according to people briefed on the plan.

 Continue Reading Below

-The move comes as Ford targets $3 billion in cost cuts for 2017, a plan aimed at improving profitability in 2018 even as U.S. auto sales plateau.
-Ford's share price has suffered during Mr. Fields's three-year tenure, and the company's market value has slipped far behind Tesla Inc. and General Motors Co.
+The move comes as Ford targets $3 billion in cost reductions for 2017, a plan intended to improve profitability in 2018 even as U.S. auto sales plateau.
+Ford's share price has suffered during Mr. Fields's three-year tenure, and the company's market value has slipped far behind those of Tesla Inc. and General Motors Co.

-The job cuts, expected to be outlined as early as this week, largely target salaried employees and aim to reduce the global head count by an equivalent of about 10%, these people said.
-It is unclear if the plan includes cuts to the hourly workforce at Ford's U.S. factories and plants that are abroad.
+The job cuts, expected to be outlined as early as this week, largely target salaried employees, these people said.
+It is unclear if the plan includes reductions in the hourly workforce at Ford's factories in the U.S. and abroad.

 "We remain focused on the three strategic priorities that will create value and drive profitable growth, which include fortifying the profit pillars in our core business, transforming traditionally underperforming areas of our core business and investing aggressively, but prudently, in emerging opportunities," Ford said in a statement.